CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 8. Select **Next** in Connection settings dialog.

-    You will be navigated to a dialog where you can pick the different bucket/directory from Dataverse.
+    You will be navigated to a dialog where you can pick the different buckets/directories from Dataverse.
 Notice there are a lot of different buckets available.
 We could pick the bucket(s) we need and follow the process like Lab 3 (use Visual query to transform data and create views).
 We could also use Dataflow Gen2 like we used earlier in this lab to connect to SharePoint.
-However, we do not have access to these bucket/directories.
+However, we do not have access to these buckets/directories.

     In our scenario, the IT team has already established a link to Dataverse and applied the necessary data transformations, mirroring those in the Power BI Desktop file.
-They have ingested this data to Lakehouse in Admin workspace and have given us access to the table(s).
-Since our IT team has done all the hard work, we can create a shortcut to this Lakehouse in Admin workspace.
+They have ingested this data to Lakehouse in the Admin workspace and have given us access to the table(s).
+Since our IT team has done all the hard work, we can create a shortcut to this Lakehouse in the Admin workspace.

 9. Select **Cancel** in the New shortcut dialog to be navigated back to the Lakehouse.

     ![](../media/lab-04/image093.png)

 ## Task 10: Create a Shortcut to Lakehouse
 1. In **Explorer** panel, select the **ellipsis** next to **Tables**.